amrancz/amran.cz/content/writing/2020/deep-work-in-practice/index.md

 The computer setup is a bit more tricky to get.
 There is an infinite number of distractions.
 What works best for me is the following:

-- Single screen or one external monitor max.
-    - I've been trying out a second external monitor lately, but it's been more distracting than helpful so I'll probably go back to a single external monitor or just my Macbook.
+- **Single screen or one external monitor max**: I've been trying out a second external monitor lately, but it's been more distracting than helpful so I'll probably go back to a single external monitor or just my Macbook.
-- Full-screen whenever possible.
-Or at least hide the dock.
-    - Out of sight, out of mind.
+- **Full-screen whenever possible.
+Or at least hide the dock**: Out of sight, out of mind.
 When I don't see other apps' icons, I'm less tempted to switch.
-- Distraction blocking software (Freedom and Cold Turkey)
-    - When I need to be really strict with myself, I block distracting websites for some time period until I get my deep work done.
+- **Distraction blocking software (Freedom and Cold Turkey)**: When I need to be really strict with myself, I block distracting websites for some time period until I get my deep work done.

 ### Internal distractions